deadlydog/deadlydog.github.io/_posts/2023-03-14-Visual-Studio-Code-default-settings-to-change.md

 ### Render whitespace

 By default VS Code only shows a glyph for space and tab characters when you highlight them.
-I prefer seeing the glyph any time there is potentially unexpected whitespace, which is typically when there is more than one whitespace character in a row, and is what the `boundary` setting does.
+I prefer seeing the glyph any time there is potentially unexpected whitespace, which is typically when there is more than one whitespace character, and is what the `boundary` setting value does.
-Yes, this means you will see the glyphs for indentation, but I find it helpful to see the indentation level at a glance (python/YAML anyone?), and to ensure I'm not mixing tabs and spaces, because I'm weird like that ok.
+This means you will also see glyphs for indentation, but I find it helpful to see the indentation level at a glance (Python/YAML anyone 😏), and to ensure I'm not mixing tabs and spaces (because I'm weird like that ok! 😜).

 GUI setting: `Editor › Render Whitespace` to `boundary`.